theoarena/ms-keyboard-linux/README.md

-# Microsoft Keyboard
+# Microsoft Keyboard for Linux

-Give the My Favorites keys on your Wireless Keyboard 2000 something to do.
+Give the My Favorites keys on your Microsfot Wireless Keyboard 2000 something to do.

 [What the app does](#what-the-app-does) • [Who it's for](#who-its-for) • [Use the app](#use-the-app) • [Install](#install)